-This retail job is all about putting the needs of the customer first.
-Your aim is to develop the idea of excellent customer service throughout the organisation you work for by helping to develop policies, measuring satisfaction, managing a team of staff and handling customer enquiries face-to-face.
+This retail job is about putting the needs of the customer first.
+You'll promote excellent customer service throughout the organisation by helping to develop policies, measuring satisfaction, managing a team of staff and handling customer enquiries face-to-face.

-Some employers prefer graduates from disciplines that are relevant to their particular sector, such as retail or hospitality.
+While open to all graduates some employers prefer candidates from disciplines that are relevant to their sector, such as retail or hospitality.

 Learn more about what to expect as customer service manager.